Find Affordable College Courses

 About 64% of the students majoring in Fine Arts at the school are women while 36% are male.

-Out of the 11 schools in Massachusetts that were part of this year’s ranking, University of Massachusetts Amherst landed the # 5 spot on the list.
-Located in the suburb of Amherst, UMass Amherst is a public school with a very large student population.
+The in-demand master’s degree programs at University of Massachusetts Amherst helped the school earn the #5 place on this year’s ranking of the most popular fine and studio arts schools in Massachusetts.
+Located in the large suburb of Amherst, UMass Amherst is a public school with a very large student population.

 Of the 14 students majoring in Fine Arts at UMass Amherst, 36% are male and 64% are female.

-University of Massachusetts - Dartmouth did quite well in this year’s ranking of the most popular places for fine and studio arts students to get a master’s degree.
-It came in at #7 on the list.
-Located in the medium-sized suburb of North Dartmouth, UMass Dartmouth is a public school with a medium-sized student population.
+With a ranking of #7, University of Massachusetts - Dartmouth did quite well on this year’s most popular schools for fine and studio arts students working on their master’s degree.
+Located in the midsize suburb of North Dartmouth, UMass Dartmouth is a public college with a moderately-sized student population.

 About 82% of the students majoring in Fine Arts at the school are women while 18% are male.

 Pine Manor College came in at #8 in this year’s edition of the Most Popular Fine & Studio Arts Master’s Degree Schools in Massachusetts ranking.
-Located in the suburb of Chestnut Hill, Pine Manor is a private not-for-profit school with a small student population.
+Located in the large suburb of Chestnut Hill, Pine Manor is a private not-for-profit college with a small student population.

 Of the 9 students majoring in Fine Arts at Pine Manor, 11% are male and 89% are female.

-Read full report on Fine & Studio Arts at Pine Manor College
+Read full report on Fine & Studio Arts at Harvard University

 Best Fine & Studio Arts Colleges in the New England Region

-Explore all the Most Popular Fine & Studio Arts Schools in the New England Area or other specific states within that region.
+Explore all the Most Popular Fine & Studio Arts Colleges in the New England Area or other specific states within that region.

 One of 10 majors within the area of study, fine and studio arts has other similar majors worth exploring.